egc112/OpenWRT-egc-add-on/openvpn-username-password/readme.md

 Unfortunately while making this I discovered a bug in OpenVPN.
 `script-security` is always set to `2` when using the installation with the config file, because `script-security` is not parsed from the config file
 With `script-security 2` the password is not used/visible in the environment, script-security has to be set to 3.
-There is a patch available (openvpn-add-script-security-1.patch) for compiling your own build but if you do not want that or cannot compile you have to add the following line on line number 193 of `/etc/openvpn/openvpn.init`:
+There is a patch available (openvpn-add-script-security-1.patch) for compiling your own build but if you do not want that or cannot compile you have to add the following line around line number 193 of `/etc/init.d/openvpn`:
 `[ -n "$script_security" ] || get_openvpn_option "$config" script_security script-security`
 ```
  	if [ ! -z "$config" ]; then